bodhi-root/astronomy/src/main/java/com/futurestats/astronomy/algos/meeus/README.md

 # Astronomical Algorithms

 This package implements select algorithms from Astronomical Algorithms (v2) by Meeus.
-I decided to put these algorithms in their own package make them self-sufficient so they do not depend on any of the other classes or object-oriented decisions made in the rest of this library.
+I decided to put these algorithms in their own package and make them self-sufficient so they do not depend on any of the other classes or object-oriented decisions made in the rest of this library.
-This also leaves the main library free to supplement of even switch to different algorithms when desired.
+This also leaves the main library free to supplement or even switch to different algorithms when desired.

 The code is organized into a different class for each chapter of the